Canada Has Increased PNP Targets For 2026 - Find Alberta Latest Draw Results

 banner

 For U.S.-based tech workers, nurses, and construction managers feeling stuck, Alberta isn't just an option; it's a strategic "golden ticket."
-This guide breaks down the 2025 draws and shows you the massive opportunity coming in 2026.

-Latest Alberta (AAIP) PNP Draws - Fall 2025
+Latest Alberta (AAIP) PNP Draws - 2025-26

 Draw Date Stream / Pathway Minimum Score # of Invites